 - B. A testing problem is usually caused by one of the following: - 1.
 Specimen error. - 2.
 Reagent error. - 3.
 Equipment error. - 4.
-Human error in the proper use of the microscope or in the recognition and/or differentiation of microscopic findings. - C. Review the "Sources of Error" for specific problems which may affect testing, and attempt to determine the cause of the problem. - D. If the cause of the problem is not easily determined, follow a systematic approach to troubleshoot the situation. - E. Double check the specimen identification to ensure that the testing is being performed on a properly collected and labeled specimen on the correct patient. - F. Compare the procedure as you performed it with each step in the written procedure.
+Human error in reading the agglutination of the patient specimen. - C. Review the "Sources of Error" for specific problems which may affect testing, and attempt to determine the cause of the problem. - D. If the cause of the problem is not easily determined, follow a systematic approach to troubleshoot the situation. - E. Double check the specimen identification to ensure that the testing is being performed on a properly collected and labeled specimen on the correct patient. - F. Compare the procedure as you performed it with each step in the written procedure.
 Make sure the written procedure was followed exactly as it is written. - G. Examine reagents, solutions, and/or materials for: - 1.
 The right color. - 2.
 Turbidity or precipitation. - 3.
 Expiration dates. - H. Check the equipment. - 1.
 Have function verification checks been performed? - 2.
 Are function check results within acceptable limits? - 3.
 Has preventive maintenance been performed at proper intervals? - I. Does the testing personnel have adequate training and experience to properly perform the procedure? - J. An abrupt change in patient results that coincides with a change in reagents, materials, equipment, or testing personnel can easily indicate the source of the problem.